AMD unveils new AI, server chips at San Francisco event

 The MI325X chip uses the same architecture as the already-available MI300X, which AMD launched last year.
 The new chip includes a new type of memory that AMD said will speed AI calculations.

-AMD also announced several networking chips that help speed moving data between chips and systems inside data centers.
+AMD also unveiled several networking chips that help speed moving data between chips and systems inside data centers.

 The company announced the availability of a new version of its server central processing unit (CPU) design.
 The family of chips formerly codenamed Turin includes a version of one of them that is designed to keep the graphics processing units (GPUs) fed with data - which will speed AI processing.